talla-ui/talla-ui/packages/www/content/en/docs/main/guide/Fundamentals.md

 - After a list is attached to a {@link ManagedObject} (which includes any other list), all objects contained by it are attached to the list itself.
 - Any objects that are added to the list afterwards, are also automatically attached to it.
 - When an object is unlinked, it's removed from the list automatically.
-- To prevent this behavior, you can use the {@link ManagedList.autoAttach autoAttach()} method.
+- To prevent this behavior, you can use the {@link ManagedList.attachAll attachAll()} method.

 Refer to the documentation below to learn more about managed lists.